Budibase/website/content/blog/web-app-ideas/index.md

 +++
 date = "2019-05-11"
-title = "20 Simple Web App Ideas You'll Want To Steal (2019)" categories = ["Ideas"] tags = ["Ideas, web app"] description = "Within this post you will find 15 simple web app ideas you will want to steal in 2019.
+title = "12 Best Web App Ideas You'll Want To Steal (2019)" categories = ["Ideas"] tags = ["Ideas, web app"] description = "Within this post you will find 12 great web app ideas you will want to steal in 2019.
 Grab some inspiration, choose your idea, and build your next awesome web app." author = "Joe Johnston" draft ="true"

 +++

-{{< figure src="/web-app-ideas/web-app-ideas.png" alt="20 web app ideas" >}}
+{{< figure src="/web-app-ideas/web-app-ideas.png" alt="12 web app ideas" >}}

 Do you ever feel like the hardest part of building a web application is thinking of the idea.